How to teach an old (or young !) dog new tricks

 The spin trick looks like one reserved for professional dog trainers, but it’s fairly simple to master.

 1. Hold a treat close to your dog’s nose, without releasing it.
 Use the treat to entice your dog to move around in a circle.
-When it has completed a circle, say, “Yes!” or use your clicker and give the treat.
+When they have completed a circle, say, “Yes!” or use your clicker and give the treat.

 2. Keep practising, making sure to spin the treat in the same direction every time.
-See if you can get your dog to do two spins in a row before giving the treat – if it manages this, that’s good progress!
+See if you can get your dog to do two spins in a row before giving the treat – if they manage this, that’s good progress!

 3. Now try the trick using the same hand but without a treat.
-Reward your dog with a treat once it completes the spin, but from the other hand.
+Reward your dog with a treat once they complete the spin, but from the other hand.
 This teaches your dog to follow the hand signal.

 4. Refine your hand signal if you wish – this could look like a pointing gesture at your dog – and slowly move your hand further from your dog’s nose.
 Keep rewarding your dog with a treat each time.